nicolai256/audio_keyframe_deforum_DD_0.5/README.md

-# audio to animation keyframes deforum DD [BETA]
+#### forked from nicolai256/audio_keyframe_deforum_DD_0.5 audio to animation keyframes deforum DD [BETA]

-a script that can convert audio to animation keyframes for Deforum Stable Diffusion and Disco Diffusion
+**WIP**

-**this is still in BETA phase so give all the feedback you want to improve this**
+The script splits up the audio into different files and makes keyframes from all those files

-the script splits up the audio into different files and makes keyframes from all those files
+You can import these generated keyframes into [this blender DSD keyframe plugin](https://www.youtube.com/watch?v=rzGINC9m4FM&ab_channel=Purz) if you want for changing the curves or editing the values visually

-u can import these generated keyframes into [this blender DSD keyframe plugin](https://www.youtube.com/watch?v=rzGINC9m4FM&ab_channel=Purz) if you want for changing the curves or editing the values visually
+### Just run launch.bat

 **dependencies**